 The National Disability Inclusion Strategy 2017 – 2021 (NDIS) is a four year plan designed to provide greater supports for Irish citizens including young persons and children living with different kinds of disabilities in their daily lives.

 The Roadmap for Social Inclusion (2020-2025) is a national strategy that aims to increase the social inclusion of marginalised people.
 Its goal is to set Ireland ‘on a course for real change and delivery in those areas which matter most to [Irish] citizens and which can underpin a better quality of life for all.’

 - Families and children in poverty

 - People with disabilities

-The Roadmap for Social Inclusion 2020 - 2025 was published by the Minister for Employment Affairs and Social Protection in 2020.
-It sets out 66 key commitments to be delivered across all of Government.
+The Roadmap for Social Inclusion (2020-2025) was published by the Minister for Employment Affairs and Social Protection in 2020.
+It sets out 66 key commitments to be delivered across all of the Government.
 One or more government departments are identified as responsible for each specific commitment.

-The Irish Government first introduced a National Anti-Poverty Strategy entitled Sharing in Progress, 1997-2007.
-This Strategy subsequently led to the development of the National Action Plan for Social Inclusion in 2007 – 2016.
-Following online public consultation regarding drafting the plan in 2019, the Roadmap for Social Inclusion 2020 - 2025 was published in 2020.
+The Irish Government first introduced a National Anti-Poverty Strategy entitled Sharing in Progress (1997-2007).
+This Strategy subsequently led to the development of the National Action Plan for Social Inclusion (2007-2016).
+Following online public consultation regarding the drafting of the plan in 2019, the Roadmap for Social Inclusion (2020-2025) was published in 2020.
 It is intended to be a living document.